-to be allowed to carry his/her medication when he/she is in school:

-Name of Medication: Reason why child needs to carry this in school: Procedures to be taken in the event of an emergency: Procedures to be taken in the event of an emergency.
+be allowed to carry his/her medication when he/she is in school: lame of Medication: leason why child needs to carry this in school: rocedures to be taken in the event of an emergency. roccusses to be taken in the event of an energenity.